-The family-oriented trail system is well marked for your safety and pleasure.
-The 5-mile network consists of interconnecting loops, which lead you to vistas of red rock or along the lush greenery of Oak Creek.
-The Eagle's Nest Loop and the Apache Fire Loop are joined together by the Coyote Ridge Trail.
-Eagle's Nest is the highest point in the park with an elevation gain of 300'.
+The 5-mile trail network consists of interconnecting loops which lead you along the lush greenery of Oak Creek and the famed red rocks of Sedona.
+These Sedona hiking trails are family-oriented and clearly marked for your safety and pleasure.
+The Eagle's Nest Loop and the Apache Fire Loop are joined together by the Coyote Ridge Trail which creates one of the best trails in Arizona for family enjoyment.
+Eagle's Nest is the highest point in the park with an elevation gain of 300' and offers amazing views of the red rock escarpments that have helped catapult Sedona into a worldwide destination.
 These three major loops are connected along the riparian corridor by the Kisva Trail, which also leads up to the short loop of the Yavapai Ridge Trail.
 The Javelina Trail takes you into the pinyon/juniper woodlands and back to the other loops.
-Stop by the visitor center desk for detailed information before starting out on the trails.
+Stop by the visitor center desk for detailed information before starting out on the trails, or visit the main hiking page for featured trail information.
 Bikes and horses are only allowed on designated routes.

-Red Rock State Park offers limited equestrian trails in the park, however it does offer access to several Forest Service trails located nearby.
-The Lime Kiln Trail (above) is located near the entrance gate to the park and the Turkey Creek trail is located out the park’s east gate.
+Red Rock State Park offers limited equestrian trails in the park, however it does provide access to several Forest Service trails located nearby.
+The Lime Kiln Trail is located near the park entrance and the Turkey Creek trail is located at the park’s east gate.
 Horses should follow the painted horse tracks on paved roads.
 There is a hitching post located near the Visitor Center.

 Lime Kiln Trail: Bike, Hike, or Horse Ride